MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.247-7026.md

 ##### 252.247-7026 Evaluation Preference for Use of Domestic Shipyards—Applicable to Acquisition of Carriage by Vessel for DoD Cargo in the Coastwise or Noncontiguous Trade. #####

-Link to an amendment published at 89 FR 78992, Sept.
-26, 2024.Link to an amendment published at 89 FR 78996, Sept.
+Link to an amendment published at 89 FR 78996, Sept.
 26, 2024.

-As prescribed in 247.574(d), use the following provision:
+As prescribed in 247.574(c), use the following provision:

-Evaluation Preference For Use of Domestic Shipyards—Applicable To Acquisition of Carriage by Vessel for DoD Cargo in the Coastwise or Noncontiguous Trade (NOV 2008)
+Evaluation Preference for Use of Domestic Shipyards—Applicable To Acquisition of Carriage by Vessel for DOD Cargo in the Coastwise or Noncontiguous Trade (OCT 2024)

 (a) *Definitions.* As used in this provision—